jigx-com/jigx-docs-examples/docs/Widgets/Content widget components/trend.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/D7VqLAmAop15HaURF_Dlk_trend-listiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/D7VqLAmAop15HaURF_Dlk_trend-listiphone13blueportrait.png" size="84" width="1570" height="2932" position="center" caption="Patient trend over a period" alt="Patient trend over a period"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/D7VqLAmAop15HaURF_Dlk_trend-listiphone13blueportrait.png" size="84" position="center" caption="Patient trend over a period" alt="Patient trend over a period"}
 :::

 :::VerticalSplitItem
 In this example, the widget-list shows a list of patients.
 There are a total of 569 patients and the trend component shows that 12 more patients were added in the last period.

-**Examples:
+**Examples**:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/static-data/trend-in-list-widget/trend-in-list-widget.jigx" target="_blank">GitHub</a>.
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/static-data/trend-in-list-widget/trend-in-list-widget.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/dynamic-data/trend-in-list-widget/trend-in-list-dynamic.jigx" target="_blank">GitHub</a>.
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/dynamic-data/trend-in-list-widget/trend-in-list-dynamic.jigx).
 :::
 ::::